Searching for Gravity Without a Metric: Incorporating Interactions

 For infinite dimensional representations, the solution to equation (\ref{eq22}) is no longer obvious.
-It is likely though that such a propagator will have finite dimensional Lorentz components which are covariant only under the Lorentz subgroup, and mix nontrivially among themselves under the other group transformations.
+It is likely though that for the representation used in section \ref{sec4}, such a propagator will have finite dimensional Lorentz components which are covariant only under the Lorentz subgroup, and mix nontrivially among themselves under the other group transformations.
 This is in fact what typically happens in a conformal field theory, whose field representations are generically infinite.
 This affords the possibility of having a nontrivial propagator, and correspondingly nontrivial dynamics which could exhibit spontaneous symmetry breaking.